Skip to content

 Bottom Line

 For most travelers, the Lisbon Metro red line is the right call — €1.90, 20–25 minutes, runs every few minutes.
-Take a taxi or Uber/Bolt if you have heavy luggage, kids, an Alfama hotel, or a late-night arrival.
-Skip the bus unless you’re a budget traveler with a single small bag.
-Avoid renting a car unless you’re planning regional day trips.
-Whatever you choose, the airport-to-city ride in Lisbon is unusually painless — much closer to Stockholm or Vienna than to Rome or London.
+Take a taxi or Uber/Bolt if you have heavy luggage, kids, an Alfama hotel, or arrive after 1 AM.
+Skip the bus unless you’re traveling light and your hotel is on the route.
+Whatever you choose, the Lisbon airport-to-city transfer is unusually easy — much closer to Stockholm or Vienna than to Rome or London.

-Now that you’re in town, our complete Lisbon transportation guide, Metro guide, trams guide, and funiculars and elevators guide cover everything you need for getting around the city.
+Once you’re in town, our complete Lisbon transportation guide, Metro guide, trams guide, and funiculars and elevators guide cover everything for getting around the city.

 Leave a Reply